Last Updated on February 1, 2023 by Anne-Marie

-The best way to make pressure cooker hard boiled eggs
+The best way to make pressure cooker hard-boiled eggs

 Of course, the Instant Pot boiled eggs will be super hot, so use tongs to place them into the ice bath.

+Peel eggs before storing them in the refrigerator.
+Afterward, they’re harder to peel.
 The only egg-ception is dyed Easter eggs, which you’ll want to dye and then refrigerate for later.

-The best way to make pressure cooker hard boiled eggs is called the Instant Pot Hard Boiled Eggs 5-5-5 Method.
+The best way to make pressure cooker eggs is the 5-5-5 Egg Instant Pot Method.

-● 5 minutes to come to pressure
+● 5 minutes to come to pressure cooking time

 ● 5 minutes quick release